-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) impairment test"] when performing the impairment test?
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) impairment test"] when performing the impairment test?
 View 1 - "By column test".
 The unit of account for the first impairment test is aligned with View 1 for Question 1.
 View 2 - "By row test".
 The impairment test is performed for the total carrying amount of the IACF asset originating from each past group, or renewal group [original contract + future renewals of such contract].
 As such, the second impairment test should mirror the guidance of IFRS 17:B35A(a)(ii).
 View 3 - "By cell test."
 An IACF asset is an expected future allocation amount that needs to be tested only against the net inflows of the relevant future group of contracts thus breaking up the renewal group IACF asset in its expected allocation amounts for individual recoverability testing.
 28 3/2/2021 Paper 4 Allowance for income taxes in fair value measurement Question: How are preparers currently allowing for Hong Kong taxes when determining the fair value measurement of insurance contracts for deriving the CSM under fair value approach (FVA) as at transition date?
 Question 1- Where Section 23 taxes are payable on a premium based approach: How are different preparers allowing for income taxes in the fair value measurement?
 I. Not allowed for in any way II.
 Explicitly forecast in cash flow projections III.
 Allowed for in discount rate / expected return by adjusting these to be pre-tax IV.
 Implicit / other approach Question 2 - Where Section 23 taxes are payable on an adjusted surplus approach: How are different preparers allowing for income taxes in the fair value measurement?
 I. Not allowed for in any way II.
-Explicitly forecast in cash flow projections IV.
-Implicit / other approach: How are different preparers allowing for income taxes in the fair value measurement?
-I. Not allowed for in any way II.
 Explicitly forecast in cash flow projections III.
 Allowed for in discount rate / expected return by adjusting these to be pre-tax IV.
-Implicit / other approach III.
-Allowed for in discount rate / expected return by adjusting these to be pre-tax IV.
-Implicit / other approach IV.
-Implicit / other approach Overall, members who commented on Question 1 and 2 had mixed views.
+Implicit / other approach Question 3 - Where Section 23 taxes are specifically chargeable to the policyholder Overall, members who commented on Question 1 and 2 had mixed views.
 Question 3: Members who commented noted that these cash flows should form part of the cash flows at transition date.
 Question 4: Members who comments on Question 4 had mixed views.
 None Closed.